-7 Internal Communication Methods That May Surprise Youon 20 May 2019Posted by Gabby Shultis
+12 Company Internal Communication Methods (Some May Surprise You!)on 13 August 2020Posted by Gabby Shultis

 Wondering how other companies promote effective communication?
-To find out, we asked seven different organisations about their internal communication techniques, and how they stay connected with their employees.
-Not all of them are what you would expect!
+To find out, we asked several different organisations about their internal communication techniques, and how they stay connected with their employees.
+Not all of these internal communication examples are what you would expect!
 (And when you’re done, don’t forget to check out our article on best practices for internal communication, too.)

 1. Two-way Radios

 First up for surprising types of internal communication channels: two-way radios.
 Not everyone works in an office setting.
 Some jobs necessitate frequent movement, which means picking up the phone to contact a coworker isn’t always an option.

 That’s where two-way radios come in at Communic8 Hire.
 Callum Goldthorpe, director at the organisation, says his team uses the radios to contact other team members in the warehouse and office areas.
 “It’s an easy method to reach someone when a customer orders something or there’s a hire inquiry, and it saves a lot of time from having to track someone down.”